family-news-feed/fnf-frontend/README.md

 # Family New Feed Static
-Static project website for Family News Feed.
+Frontend Typescript React code for the Family News Feed project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).